 Trips are supposed to be exciting but that's not always the case when you have a child.
 Just the thought of traveling can make any parent's palms sweat, hearts race, and feel a little dizzy.
 Imagining those cute little lambs quickly turning into screaming lions can make a 2-3 hour flight quite a challenge.
 But hey!
 It doesn't mean that the trip should be a nightmare.

-Whether you're preparing for a getaway or you just want to pack yourself some helpful tips because why not, these 10 easy hacks when flying with a toddler can surely save a life:
+Whether you're preparing for a getaway or you just want to pack yourself some helpful tips because why not, these 10 easy hacks when flying with a toddler can surely save a life.
+Make it until the end of this post and you'll get a bonus hack!

 If you can, book a flight that will take you to your destination in the shortest time possible.
 Arrive earlier so that you have sufficient time to confirm arrangements, secure the best seats and give your toddler some extra TLC prior to boarding.
 These young ones get easily bored and before you know it, they're already taking away your sanity.
 Waiting for a connecting flight can make them irritable or restless, thus opt for a nonstop flight instead.